licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_2.5.md

 **Futaba:** ?
 You look kinda down; did something happen?
 **Mihono:** ...Nah, it's nothing\!
 **Mihono:** I think I'm just a little worn out after how rough things got back there.
 Let's get back to school quick\!
 **Futaba:** Anyway, is it me, or did you seriously get way stronger, Mihono?
 What kind of training did you do?
-Did you hide away in the mountains or something\!?
+Did you hide away in the mountains or something\!\?
 **Mihono:** It wasn't like that-.

 ## 2: Outbreak of a Large Scale Aradama Disaster
 **Announcement:** A large scale aradama disaster has occurred.
 The toji on loan from the Five Traditions should prepare to sortie at once.
 **Announcement:** I repeat--
 **Hana:** We only just got transferred here, and we've already got a hard job to do.
 **Yui:** How bad do you think it's going to be?
-Hopefully it'll be like, "They made it sound so much worse\!", but...
+Hopefully it'll be like, "They made it sound so much worse\!\", but...
 **Hana:** I feel the same, Yui.
 That's all we can hope for.
 **Hana:** Looks like they sent the info to our phones.
 **Hana:** ...\!